terminalcloud/apps/docs/fluxbb.md

 # **FluxBB** Terminal.com Snapshot

-*MINI_DESC.*
+*FluxBB is fast, light, user-friendly forum software for your website.*

 ---

 ## About FluxBB

-FluxBB is
+**FluxBB** is designed as a lighter, faster alternative to some of the traditional feature heavy forum applications.
+It is easy to use and has a proven track record of stability and security making it an ideal choice of forum for your website.

 ---

 ## Main Features

-- FEATURES
+- *Easy to use* - Simplicity is the key.
+Featuring a beautiful, clean interface, FluxBB is focused completely on ease-of-use and usability.
+- *Blazing speed* - FluxBB focuses on the most essential features a forum needs and comes without the bloat many other systems bring along, so that you can enjoy the speed.
+- *Clean admin interface* - Take full control over your forum, easily editing permissions, changing board-wide options and rearranging the structure of your forum.
+- *Flexible permission system* - FluxBB comes with a flexible permission system designed to give you full control over your user groups.
+Allow them to view different sections of your forum, give privileged users moderator status (multiple moderator groups are supported).
+- *Powerful moderator tools* - Administer your board with ease using powerful moderator tools to manage users, banning, censoring, reported posts, forums and topics.
+Do it yourself or delegate these tasks to moderators as you see fit.

+Unlike many forum softwares, FluxBB is designed to be smaller and lighter without many of the less essential features.
+Often features which aren't included in the core are implemented by the community and released as modifications.

+Check the full features list [here](http://fluxbb.org/about/features.html).

 ---

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "FluxBB Admin login" and login with the credentials provided (see below).
+Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).

 ### Credentials